Police urge drivers to slow down as city faces first significant snowfall of season

 “Everybody needs to just slow down.
 It’s not worth it.
 Running on the expressways so quickly, you are putting yourself and others in danger.”

+"We started last night at about 4 p.m. with salting.
+We salted all night and at around 3 a.m. this morning we started arterial road plowing.
+We’ve been at that hard.
+The crews have been working very hard overnight and now we are focusing on sidewalks as well," Myles Currie, the director of the city's Transportation Services department, said Tuesday.

+"We’ve seen varying amounts of snow in different parts of the city and we are responding accordingly."

-Toronto and much of southern Ontario is under a special weather statement and Environment Canada says snowfall amounts of between eight and 10 centimetres have been reported as of 4 a.m.
+Toronto and much of southern Ontario was under a special weather statement on Tuesday morning and Environment Canada says snowfall amounts of between eight and 10 centimetres were reported overnight.

-"An additional 5 (centimetres) of snow is expected before the snow tapers off to flurries later this morning," the national weather agency's advisory read.

-The city of Toronto's winter operations department said salters and plows hit the streets overnight and three rounds of salt have been applied to main roads.
-Plowing operations will continue through the morning rush hour.
+The snow is expected to taper off Tuesday as frigid temperatures roll into the city.

+The city's medical officer of health issued an Extreme Cold Weather Alert on Tuesday morning.
+The temperature in Toronto is expected to drop to -19 with the wind chill overnight.